Tim Benz: Penguins' Derick Brassard, Riley Sheahan must pay dividends now

 “It's not what we wanted, losing one of those two guys,” Brassard said.
 “Losing a guy that scored almost 100 points and 40 goals, you can't replace that.
 We are all going to have to step up and play some big minutes and play different roles.”

-If that sound foreboding, I'll balance it out with the news that Malkin was around the practice facility without a boot, crutches or an overwhelming limp .
+If that sounds foreboding, I'll balance it out with the news that Malkin was around the practice facility without a boot, crutches or an overwhelming limp .

 More good news is Brassard seems to have clicked on a line with Bryan Rust and Conor Sheary.
 At times during the latter stages of the first-round victory over the Flyers, Sullivan referred to that line as the best on his team.